CodeAndCake/codeandcake.github.io/_posts/2015-11-14-Hello-World.md

 ---
 layout: post
 title: This is the blog
-categories: featured, homepage
+categories: ["featured", "homepage"]
-background_image: {{ site.baseurl }}/images/we-are-data.png
+background_image: "/images/we-are-data.png"
 ---

 Our new blog is for documenting stuff, which is useful for the people